-CreativityLab – A Space to Innovate
+CreativityLab – The Space to Innovate

 You could book themed rooms… a mad inventor’s lab (complete with bubbling chemistry set), a Tiki themed room, and a more formal library featuring portraits and photos of great inventors like Peter Hodgson and Richard James.
 I modified my plans (and here) when a large brainstorming space opened locally last spring.

-Located in Starbucks Coffee Company’s headquarters (Seattle Support Center) in Seattle, this once drab conference room, filled with corporate-stock chairs and boardroom style table, is now a 336 square foot haven for brainstorming, problem solving and thinking.
+Located in Starbucks Coffee Company’s headquarters (Seattle Support Center) in Seattle, this once drab conference room, filled with corporate-stock chairs and boardroom style table, is now a 336 square foot haven for brainstorming, problem-solving and thinking.
 The room can hold up to 15 people comfortably – and all the ideas anyone can think of.